 20/20- Disappearing Glaciers

-Disappearing Glaciers is now a 10-year, founder-led mission and evolving Think Tank—dedicated to creating the definitive visual and evidentiary archive of the circumpolar North as it transforms, and before critical elements vanish forever.
-Through monumental, museum-grade photography and a net-zero, advanced-renewable expedition platform, the project documents vanishing glaciers, the lives and systems around them, and the industrial and policy forces shaping their fate.
+Through monumental large-format photography and an advanced-renewable expedition platform, the project documents vanishing glaciers and mountain ice, the lives and systems around them, and the industrial and policy forces shaping their fate.

 Project Overview

-- Four interlocking layers:
+• Four interlocking layers:

-- Ice – glaciers, ice-fields, snowpack, and meltwater
+• Ice — glaciers, ice-fields, snowpack, meltwater

-- Animals – non-human lives bound to these climates
+• Animals — non-human lives bound to these climates

-- Human communities – Indigenous stewards, workers, families, scientists
+• Human communities — Indigenous stewards, workers, families, scientists

-- Industrial/policy edges – ports, roads, vessels, rigs, energy, and the systems shaping the North
+• Industrial/policy edges — ports, roads, vessels, rigs, energy, and the systems shaping the North

 Why a 10-Year Horizon?